Canleskis/particular/README.md

 The API to setup a simulation is straightforward:

 ## Implementing the `Particle` trait

 #### Deriving

-Used in most cases, when your type has fields named `position` and `mu`.
+Used in most cases, when the type has fields named `position` and `mu`.
 ```rust
 #[derive(Particle)]
 pub struct Body {